merothh/sedlaif_bot/README.md

 # sedlaif_bot
-A python-telegram-bot that implements sed like behaviour
+A python-telegram-bot that implements sed like behaviour and random text manipulation

 Runs on telegram as [sedlaif_bot](https://t.me/sedlaif_bot).